 Eastern Virginia Medical School is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award the Doctor of Medicine degree, master's degrees, doctoral degrees and certificates.
 See our accreditation statement for more information.

 The program is completely online except for two residential courses held at EVMS the first week of each academic year.

 Courses are taught by experienced basic science and clinical faculty using the Blackboard learning platform.
 Lectures are typically either streamed or voiced over PowerPoint presentations.

 We estimate that you will need to dedicate at least 20 to 25 hours every week to reviewing lecture materials, reading textbooks and working on projects.

 Yes, this program is available outside the U.S. and may be considered an international program.

 No, they are not interchangeable.
 You must pass either the TOEFL or the ILETS to be admitted to EVMS.

 Tuition is due prior to the beginning of each semester.
-Invoices will be mailed from the EVMS Finance Office (Accounts Receivable).
+Invoices will be mailed from EVMS Financial Services (Accounts Receivable).